The author is a guitarist and bassist with over 35 years of experience as a musician.

 Here’s a look at some of my favorite models, worth checking out if you are on the hunt for a solid bass guitar with flexible sound options.

 The SR400 of today may be a little different from my first bass, which I think was a ’93 model, but it’s still a rock machine, and it comes in at a decent price too.
 Today’s SR400 has a cool quilted maple top over the mahogany body.

 I really love the use of warm tonewoods like mahogany in bass guitars.
 The neck is a 5-piece maple/rosewood combination, and there’s a rosewood fingerboard.
-This tonewood profile presents just the right amount of depth with the mahogany while bringing out a little clarity with the maple/rosewood neck.

 The active electronics are one place where these basses really shine.
 The SR400 has a 3-band EQ set up as boost/cut so you can really dial in the tone you want, also thanks to a pair of Ibanez PowerSpan Dual Coil pickups.

 Dial back the mids for aggressive tone.
 Roll back the highs for something smoother.
 Or, leave them all even and let the bass speak for itself.
 There’s a whole lot of sound here to work with!
 A volume knob and balancer rounds out the controls section.

 The Ibanez SR 400 is a great bass for intermediate players, and even though it’s changed over the years it still remains a bass I’d highly recommend.
 It’s certainly one of the best basses you are going to find for under $500 and, just like mine did so long ago, will handle whatever you’ve got in mind for it.

 I ended up with the SR505 because I was looking for a 5-string bass that would get me those edgy tones I was used to dialing in with my SR400.
 The SR505 did the job, and then some.
 If you are in the same situation I was in, you need to check out this bass.